apovall/magpie/readme.md

 - [x] Add ability to email serial output to developer
 - [x] Improved basic styling
 - [] Add more styling options for end users.
+- [] Use flexbox for baud rate and command terminator options